trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 ### Cert Drama

-We want to see a `503` like so:
+We'll get a 503 connection refusal error if our certs aren't set up correctly:

 ![TODO](images/atlantis_503.png)

-If you get a cert error (wrong cert) when you look at `atlantis.exp.move.mil`
+If you get a cert error when you look at your chosen (in our case `atlantis.exp.move.mil`):

-ex:
 ![TODO](images/atlantis_cert1.png "TODO")

 Check the records and corresponding IP addresses in the terminal using `dig move.mil` and `host atlantis.move.mil` to pull up your ACM associated values.
 Here we also check `orders.exp.move.mil` (corresponding to our misaligned certificate), but it looks similar to this: